abukharin3/Neural-Kernel/README.md

 ### Usage
 There are two vital files included in this repo
 - DeepKernel.py contains the kernel parametrized by neural networks.
 To change anything about the kernel, look here.
 This kernel is compatable woth GPyTorch (https://gpytorch.ai).
 - Train.py contains the code to train the model via MLE.
 Note that the model in Train.py outputs both a case count prediction and a hotspot (binary) prediction.
+In this example we use a variational strategy to reduce the computational burden.

 ### Examples